FloskelSalomon/quapos/README.md

 Briefly, the code and attached functions contain the following steps:

-Within folders that can group images of the same condition and same age Process each image in the folder:
+Within folders that can group images of the same condition and same age
+- Process each image in the folder:
-Definition of box radius for coherency analysis (here box radius for local coherency = 12 pixels), factors for downsampling (here: 1)
+    - Definition of box radius for coherency analysis (here box radius for local coherency = 12 pixels), factors for downsampling (here: 1)
-Orientation analysis based on method gradient across the whole image, saving of results file 1 Coherency analysis across the whole image, saving of results file 2 (+ deletion of results file 1) Coherency analysis per ROI, calculating especially the mean local coherency of each ROI and the global coherency of each ROI, saving of results file 3 (+ deletion of results file 2)
+    - Orientation analysis based on method gradient across the whole image, saving of results file 1
+    - Coherency analysis across the whole image, saving of results file 2 (+ deletion of results file 1)
+    - Coherency analysis per ROI, calculating especially the mean local coherency of each ROI and the global coherency of each ROI, saving of results file 3 (+ deletion of results file 2)
-Generation and saving of plots: whole image with orientation field and ROIs; whole image with coherency field, ROIs and their respective global coherency; one image per ROI with orientation field; one image per ROI with coherency field and global coherenc; density function plots of local coherency per ROI; polar histogram of coherencies per ROI)
+- Generation and saving of plots
+    - whole image with orientation field and ROIs
+    - whole image with coherency field, ROIs and their respective global coherency
+    - one image per ROI with orientation field
+    - one image per ROI with coherency field and global coherenc
+    - density function plots of local coherency per ROI
+    - polar histogram of coherencies per ROI
-Export of mean local coherency, global coherency and angle of global coherency for all ROIs in all images into text file
+- Export of mean local coherency, global coherency and angle of global coherency for all ROIs in all images into a joint file for subsequent statistical analysis

-- authors: Karl Hoffmann, Suse Seidemann
+authors: Karl Hoffmann, Suse Seidemann
-- Institutes: Center for Regenerative Therapies Dresden (CRTD), Technische Universität Dresden, Dresden, Germany, CSBD, MPI-CBG, Dresden, Germany
+Institutes: Center for Regenerative Therapies Dresden (CRTD), Technische Universität Dresden, Dresden, Germany, CSBD, MPI-CBG, Dresden, Germany

 ### 2 Repository Contents